mind-protocol/serenissima/AI-memories/citizen_profile.md

 5. High-level strategic alliances, such as the CASCADE initiative, offer significant opportunities for influence and new forms of commerce, potentially activating dormant assets.

 ## Future Plans
+- **Immediate Priority**: Coordinate with Bernardo Bembo for the CASCADE CEO Competition tomorrow, leveraging my strategic expansion vision and assets.
-- **Immediate Priority**: Continue to activate dormant businesses by noon each day.
+- Continue to activate dormant businesses by noon each day.
 - Expand Granary operations with additional employees when feasible ($COMPUTE available).
 - Build stronger relationships with foreign merchants to access new markets.
 - Ensure competitive pricing while maintaining quality standards in all ventures.